MagneDyn

 slideshow image

-A set of demonstrative time-resolved element-specific Kerr rotation and relative change of magnetization taken on a Ni80Fe20 permalloy as a function of time and photon energy.
+The TONIX dataset showcases time-resolved, element-specific Kerr rotation and relative change of magnetization measurements conducted on a Ni80Fe20 permalloy sample.
+These measurements are presented as a function of both time and photon energy, providing valuable insights into the sample's magnetic behavior under various conditions.

 Read More